catseye/Robin/doc/Static_Analysis.markdown

 analyzer can detect this case by checking what it knows about the values of the bindings we are passing to `eval`.

+And of course, it is always an option to punt.
+There will always be terms that have some property, but which no static analyzer can prove have that property.
+If it is simply too complex to prove some property of `macro` expressions, the static analyzer can always say it doesn't know; it is still useful on programs, or parts of programs, which do not contain `macro` expresions.

 Constructing Static Analyzers
 -----------------------------

 We can take the "static analyses are modules" paradigm quite far in Robin.
-Since Robin allows metadata to be associated with each binding in an environment, we may record properties we have proved about names or values in the environment, and use these established properties to check further proofs of properties.
+Since Robin allows metadata to be associated with every value, we may record properties we have proved about a value on that value, and use these established properties to check further proofs of properties.

 In other words, we can write Robin macros which statically check their contents, and only evaluate to a value if their contents pass that